The little town Spa in the Liège province of the

 Sommer had finally repaired his Farman and made two fine flights of totally fifteen laps.
 Delagrange and Le Blon made short flights in their Blériots.
-Delagrange also rolled out his old Voisin, which had finally received the new propeller that had gone missing on the Belgian railways, but a wheel broke, the right wing touched the ground breaking the vertical surface at the wing tip.
+Delagrange also rolled out his old Voisin, which had finally received the new propeller that had gone missing on the Belgian railways, but a wheel broke and the right wing touched the ground, breaking the vertical surface at the wing tip.
 The Druet brothers tried to make a flight in their biplane, but failed.
-Count de la Vaulx finally made a flight in "Zodiac III", passing the German border, which is only some 20 kilometres away.
-Expectations were high for the final Sunday, when the contests would be decided.
+Count de la Vaulx finally made a flight in "Zodiac III", passing the German border, some 20 kilometres away.
+Expectations were high for the final Sunday, when the final results of the contests would be decided.

 Sunday 3 October